Maruti Suzuki Q3: Net profit falls 48% to Rs 1,011 cr amid global chip shortage

 "There was no lack of demand as the company had more than 240,000 pending customer orders at the end of the quarter.
 Though still unpredictable, the electronics supply situation is improving gradually," it said in the regulatory filing.

-Shares of Maruti Suzuki on Tuesday traded 3.51% higher at Rs 8,330.05 apiece during late trade on BSE.
+Post the quarterly results, shares of Maruti Suzuki on Tuesday traded at an all-time high at Rs 8,524.80 apiece during late trade on BSE.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today